 A crowd pleasing meat lasagna that is keto friendly, low-carb and gluten-free: The pasta layers are made with cabbage leaves, which are super easy to cook and layer and taste wonderful together with the meat sauce and loads of melted mozzarella!

 Although a simple casserole dish, lasagna takes just soo looong!
 Because of all the pasta cooking, layer building, making two different sauce toppings, the meat one generally simmering for over an hour, plus time in the oven…

-This easy keto cabbage lasagna takes very few key ingredients, and you’ll make only one sauce , as we fake the white sauce with near a buttload of mozzarella.
-All this cheese will melt to a thick layer of gooey deliciousness that will make you rethink the need of cooking a white sauce for lasagna ever again!
+This easy keto cabbage lasagna takes very few key ingredients, and you’ll make only one sauce, as we fake the white sauce with near a buttload of mozzarella.
+All this cheese will melt into a thick layer of gooey deliciousness that will make you rethink the need of cooking a white sauce for lasagna ever again!